 Movement disorder specialists focus specifically on conditions that affect movement.
 They’re not primary care physicians or broad-scope neurologists, but they often work in collaboration with them.

-The great thing about many MDSs is that not only do they have a deep understanding of the disease process, but they also tend to understand the anxiety, fear and uncertainty that come with a Parkinson’s diagnosis or a noticeable progression of symptoms.
-That can go a long way when you’re dealing with something as serious as Parkinson’s.
+The great thing about many MDSs is that not only do they have a deep understanding of the disease process, but they also tend to understand the anxiety, fear, and uncertainty that come with a Parkinson’s diagnosis or a noticeable progression of early symptoms.
+That can go a long way when dealing with something as serious as Parkinson’s.

 In addition, while it might be nice if your MDS is the person you see the most, many people see their MDS only once a year or once every two years, and they rely on their primary care physician or neurologist for their more frequent care.
-If that’s the case, it’s critical to encourage collaboration and sharing of information so as a team they can give you what you need.
+If that’s the case, it’s critical to encourage collaboration and sharing of information so they can give you what you need as a team.

 The biggest obstacle to finding an MDS, let alone the right one for you, is that MDSs are hard to find, especially if you don’t live in a big city.
-However, if you want to receive the best care possible, many of my clients find that a road trip or flight to see a good one is well worth it.
+However, they are a great support system, and if you want to receive the best care possible, many of my clients find that a road trip or flight to see a good one is well worth it.

 #2 – BEGIN A DAILY EXERCISE REGIMEN

-The second most important piece of advice I’d suggest is to get involved in a daily exercise routine.
+The second most important piece of advice is to get involved in a daily exercise routine.

-According to research, boxing isn’t only an extremely difficult sport to perform, but it shows that when performed correctly (non-contact) under the guidance of a licensed professional, it creates a neurological protective response to the dopamine cell structure that protects and reduces the breakdown of the cell walls.
+According to research, boxing isn’t only a challenging sport to perform.
+Still, it shows that when performed correctly (non-contact) under the guidance of a licensed professional, it creates a neurological protective response to the dopamine cell structure that protects and reduces the breakdown of the cell walls.

-But, if you’ve never boxed, how and where do you start?
+But, how and where do you start if you’ve never boxed?

 I encourage my clients to attend boxing classes two to three times a week.
 This may seem like a lot; however, when you experience the benefits—often a reduction in motor and non-motor symptoms—you’ll find you can’t wait to get to the gym.